Market Regimes, Clusters & HMMs: Teaching Models to Respect the Environment

 4. How volarixs Uses Regimes

-- Label regimes from returns/vol/macro.
+- Label regimes from returns, volatility, and macro state.